zheludkovm/LinuxJavaFixes/README.md

 `sh /home/user/Documents/idea-IU-141.1010.3/bin/idea.sh`

 Where **user** is your username.
 - In IDEA go to Tools - Create Desktop Entry...
 (Create without check for all users will be enough).
-In IDEA event log you'll see notification about success creation.
+- In IDEA event log you'll see notification about success creation.
 - Logout from session and login again.
 - Run IDEA again from terminal.
-On unity launcher press right mouse button at IDEA icon and click on 'Lock to Launcher'.
+- On unity launcher press right mouse button at IDEA icon and click on 'Lock to Launcher'.

-- Now you can run IDEA via unity launcher.
+Now you can run IDEA via unity launcher.
 Cyrillic keys should work.
+Good job =)

 ## Eclipse